 Coloring heuristics- Since none of the coloring heuristics are met will stick to the default coloring scheme and we will go with the defaults (Gray edges and black nodes).

-We run on the Crew row:
+We run on the Crew row (where node id is 2):

 Melting rows- Create a row for each metrics (actual_duration and actual_rows).
 Since we are looking for cardinality issues, we will filter and keep only the row representing actual_rows.